CollectionBuilder/cb-docs/docs/03_metadata/uploading.md

 ---
-title: Connecting Your Metadata
+title: Add Your Metadata
 parent: Metadata
 nav_order: 8
 ---

-# Connecting Your Metadata
+# Add Your Metadata

-Once your metadata is ready, you'll want to deposit it into the repository either by uploading it to GitHub (**GH**) or by adding it your local folder (**SA/CDM**)
+Once your metadata is ready, you'll want to add it to your project repository so CollectionBuilder can put it to use.

-{:.alert}
-*Note:* CSV metadata should be in UTF-8 encoding.
-CSVs downloaded from Google Sheets or exported from OpenRefine will have the correct encoding.
-However, Excel does not handle UTF-8 correctly, and may cause issues.
-The encoding "UTF-8 with BOM" (created by Excel save as CSV) will not work!'
+This can be done either by uploading via the GitHub web interface (most **GH** users) or by adding it to your local repository folder (most **CDM/SA** users).
+This section provides the steps to do it!

+## Prepare Metadata File

+Once you have finished preparing your metadata spreadsheet using Google Sheets or other software, you will need save it as a CSV format and ensure it has a sensible filename.

+{:.alert .alert-yellow}
+CSV metadata should be in UTF-8 encoding.
+It is important to note that you can create your metadata using Excel, however Excel **can not** correctly export a CSV for use with CollectionBuilder or Jekyll (the encoding "UTF-8 with BOM" will not work!).
+Google Sheets, OpenRefine, and LibreOffice Calc *can* correctly create the CSV, so we suggest working with those software.
+If you use Excel, save the spreadsheet in ".xlsx" format, then use Sheets or OpenRefine to open the file and export a correctly formatted CSV.

-## **Prepare your metadata file:**
+To download your metadata from Google Sheets:

-- Once you've finished creating your metadata in Google Sheets (or other software), click "File" and select "Download as Comma-separated values."
+- Click "File" and select "Download as Comma-separated values"
-- Locate the metadata CSV you've just downloaded on your computer.
+- Locate the metadata CSV you've just downloaded on your computer (probably in "Downloads" folder!)
-- Without opening it, rename this file using all lowercase letters, no spaces, and no hyphens.
+- Without opening it (to avoid issues with Excel scrambling your UTF-8 encoding), rename this file using all lowercase letters, no spaces, and no hyphens.
+For example: "psychiana_demo.csv", "idaho_waters.csv", "hjccc_dev.csv"
-- Example filenames: `idahowater.csv`, `hjccc_dev.csv`

-## **Deposit your metadata:**

-### For GH Users (Upload to GitHub)

-1. Navigate to the _data directory on the GitHub.com repository.
-2. Click the "Upload Files" button at the top of the page.
-3. Open your File Explorer (PC) or Finder (Mac) and locate the CSV you just downloaded and renamed (it's probably in your "Downloads" folder).
-4. Drag the file onto the web page.
+## Add to Project

+With a properly formatted and named CSV in hand, you are ready to add your metadata to your CollectionBuilder project.
+This can be done either by uploading via the GitHub web interface (most **GH** users) or by adding it to your local repository folder (most **CDM/SA** users).

+### Upload via GitHub web interface

+1. From the home page of your project repository on GitHub.com, click on the "_data" folder that appears in the code area of the page.
+2. On the "_data" folder page, click the "Add file" button and select "Upload files" (appears to right side of page).
+3. Click "choose your files", navigate to the location of the CSV on your local machine (probably in "Downloads"), and select your CSV file.
+Or drag the file from your File Explorer / Finder into the GitHub page.
+Once the file is uploaded, it will appear listed on the web page.
-5. Write a short commit message in the form at the bottom of the page and then click the green "Commit changes" button directly below the form.
+4. Scroll down to the "Commit changes" box, write a short commit message in the form, then click the green "Commit changes" button to add it to your repository.

-### For CDM and SA Users
+### Add to local repository via Git

-1. Locate the CSV you just downloaded and renamed (it's probably in your "Downloads" folder) in your File Explorer / Finder
+1. Locate your CSV in your File Explorer / Finder (probably in "Downloads"), and the your CollectionBuilder project repository folder (probably in "Documents" > "GitHub" folder).
-2. Copy (or drag and drop) the metadata file into your CollectionBuilder project repository's `_data` directory (your repository is probably in your Documents > GitHub folder).
+2. Copy (or drag and drop) the CSV file into your CollectionBuilder project's "_data" folder.
-3. Commit the new metadata using Git or GitHub Desktop, and push your changes to the repository.
+3. Once the CSV is added, Git will notice that something has changes.
+Use Git on commandline, GitHub Desktop, or your editor's Git integration to add, commit, and push your changes to the repository.